MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4373.md

 Your application contains a method in a derived class that overrides a virtual method in a base class, and the parameters in the overriding method differ by only a [const](../../cpp/const-cpp.md) or [volatile](../../cpp/volatile-cpp.md) qualifier from the parameters of the virtual method.
 This means the compiler must bind a function reference to the method in either the base or derived class.

 Versions of the compiler prior to Visual Studio 2008 bind the function to the method in the base class, then issue a warning message.
-Subsequent versions of the compiler ignore the **`const`** or **`volatile`** qualifier, bind the function to the method in the derived class, then issue warning **C4373**.
-This latter behavior complies with the C++ standard.
+Later versions of the compiler ignore the **`const`** or **`volatile`** qualifier, bind the function to the method in the derived class, then issue warning **C4373**.
+The later behavior conforms to the C++ standard.

 ## Example